 Yes.
 We feel it is important to support community members at all times whether events are occurring on or off-campus.
 Additionally, in relation to students, our expectations for student conduct extend beyond the geographic boundaries of campus and include all students, regardless of where they live.
 We can and do hold students accountable for behavior that violates the Student Honor Code.

 There are many ways to get involved!
-Contact Leigh-Ann Royster about how to get involved with the Inclusive Community Education Team efforts.
-Come share your ideas with Brooke Barnett, chair of the inclusive community council.
+Contact Leigh-Anne Royster about how to get involved.
+Leigh-Anne will hold open office hours at the following times/locations on campus.
+Also, please share your ideas with Brooke Barnett, chair of the Inclusive Community Council.